 Industrial sensors can be useful for manufacturers, energy companies, construction firms, and plenty of other businesses.
 After all, they help monitor production processes, manage assets, and optimize performance.
 Who wouldn’t want that?

-These smart devices function by gathering data and either processing it at the edge or transmitting it to a centralized platform for in-depth analytics.
+These smart devices function by gathering data and either processing it at the edge or transmitting it to a centralized platform for in-depth analytics, which is particularly beneficial in maritime software applications.
 Either way, it is the ability to collect valuable information on remote objects that makes IIoT sensors so useful to industrial firms.
 In short, these tools remove the need for physical checks and empower employees with real-time insights that can fuel better decision-making.

 Read up on the Business-Fueling Types of Data Analysis